 Also notable is Randleman’s Commerce Square Park.
 Located in the center of downtown, it features passive recreation, water elements, a bandstand, farmers market, and beautiful mural by hometown photo-realist artist, Susan Harrell, that features the Deep River.

-Randleman is served by three major airports, each within an hour’s drive - the closest of which is Piedmont Triad International in Greensboro; and five Asheboro and six Archdale area hotels including Choice, IHG, Hilton, and Marriott rewards properties.
+Randleman is served by three major airports, each within an hour’s drive - the closest of which is Piedmont Triad International in Greensboro; and six Asheboro and six Archdale area hotels including Choice, IHG, Hilton, and Marriott rewards properties.

 Pictured: Richard Petty/Historic Toomes-Petty House; The Petty Museum; Petty's Garage; Randleman Lake, Commerce Square Park Mural by Susan Harrell